KayJay7/copier/README.md

   -D, --dry-run         Print the operation without performing any action
 ```

-`type` mode copies based on the files mime types instead of using a config file.
+`type` mode copies based on the files types instead of using a config file.
 This mode doesn't manage owners and permission.
-It's mostly intended to easily move media files around (e.g.: copy all the videos from `/removable-media/movie-folder` to `/jellyfin/movies` keeping the directory structure).
+It's mostly intended to easily move media files around (e.g.: copy all the videos and subtitles from `/removable-media/movie-folder` to `/jellyfin/movies` keeping the directory structure).
-The command takes in input the source and destination, and a mimetype ("video" by default).
+The command takes in input the source and destination, and you can specify a list of mime types or extensions.
 The specified type can be either the first half (e.g.: "text" to match all text format) or the full type (e.g.: "text/markdown" to only match markdown files).
+The extensions must include the leading point (e.g.: ".srt" to match subtitle files).
+If any of the types or any of the extensions matches, the file will be copied.

 > [!TIP]
 > You can use the `--dry-types` option to check the types detected by the tool before trying to copy.
 Different mimetype guessing libraries might detect less specific or even different types for the same file.